DenielleSaddi/DenielleSaddi/README.md

 # Hi there, I'm Denielle Nicole Saddi! 👋

 Welcome to my GitHub profile!
-I am an aspiring student currently pursuing a BS in Information Technology.
-I have an interest in databases and web development.
-I am continuously expanding my skill set through academic study and certifications.
+I am an aspiring student currently pursuing a Bachelor of Science in Information Technology (BSIT).
+I have a strong interest in database management and web development, and I enjoy building projects that help improve my technical and problem-solving skills.
+I am continuously learning and expanding my knowledge through academic studies, hands-on practice, and certifications as I work toward becoming a skilled IT professional.

 ## Education